LouisHouston/FishingFinder/README.md

 - make a dark mode and learn how to do it well

 dont need to make custom hashing because django handles that

+additional ideas?
+filtering like show freshwater only boW or boatable?

+let users rate or favorite water bodies

+add optional photos for water bodies or catches? that might be additional db space

+analytics by let users track catch history by date or season that would be cool